kua23/UgraCTF/Looking_Suspicious/README.md

 ![image](https://github.com/kua23/UgraCTF/assets/61975172/e873356a-0428-4d7e-9ad5-89866a117cf3)

 And lastly, for the Credit Card Number it is `5321304698557524` How we can find this out is, we know the last 8 numbers, that is `98557524`.
 In order to find out the first 6 numbers, we can search for the card which in this case is a Rocketbank Mastercard as every first 6 letters of the card are usually the same.
-This can be done using Ynadex.
-For the 7th number, we can use the Luna Algorithm to find it out, which then gives us 4.
+This can be done using Yandex.
+For the 7th number, we can use the Luhn Algorithm to find it out, which then gives us 4.
 Thus, we get the answer and then the flag.

 ### Flag